openl2m/openl2m/docs/using/basic_view.rst

 Interface names can also have several icons behind them.
 They are:

+.. raw:: html

+  <i class="fas fa-ellipsis-v" aria-hidden="true"></i>

-|trunk|  This means the interface is in trunking or 802.1Q tagged mode.
+This means the interface is in trunking or 802.1Q tagged mode.
 Hovering over the icon will show the tagged Vlans on this port.

-.. |trunk| image:: ../_static/trunk.png
+.. raw:: html

+  <i class="fas fa-link" aria-hidden="true"></i>

-|lacp|  This means the interface is an LACP bridge-aggregate interface, or a member of an LACP
+This means the interface is an LACP bridge-aggregate interface, or a member of an LACP aggregation interface.
-aggregation interface.
 Hovering over the icon will either show the member interfaces for a virtual aggregate interface, or for a physical interface the bridge aggregate it is part of.

-.. |lacp| image:: ../_static/lacp.png
+.. raw:: html

+  <i class="fas fa-phone" aria-hidden="true"></i>

-|voicevlan|  This means the interface has a voice vlan defined on it.
-This is Cisco
+This means the interface has a voice vlan defined on it.
+This is Cisco specific.
-specific.
 Hovering over the icon will show the Voice Vlan.

-.. |voicevlan| image:: ../_static/voice-vlan.png
+.. raw:: html

+  <i class="fas fa-cogs" aria-hidden="true"></i>

-|routedmode|  This means the interface is in routed mode (i.e. layer 3).
+This means the interface is in routed mode (i.e. layer 3).
 Routed Mode interfaces can not be managed.

-.. |routedmode| image:: ../_static/routed-mode.png

 **Enabling or Disabling the Interface**